Sock It 2 Me

 The track peaked at number 12 on the U.S. Billboard Hot 100, and reached the top ten on the Hot R&B/Hip-Hop Singles & Tracks, the Rhythmic Top 40, and on the Hot Dance Music/Maxi-Singles Sales charts.

+A B-side, "Release the Tension", was later re-recorded by SWV as "Release Some Tension" from their album of the same name.

 Music video

 Directed by Hype Williams, the music video takes place on a remote planet where robot monsters are chasing Missy Elliott & Lil' Kim, who are wearing red and white space suits.
 Towards the end of the video, Da Brat rescues the pair, before rapping her verse in a black and yellow space suit.
 One notable moment in the video is when Elliott and other dancers perform Michael Jackson's "Smooth Criminal" dance aboard a space ship.
+Their overall costumes are also inspired by characters from the Mega Man series.

 Formats and track listings

 These are the formats and track listings of major single-releases of "Sock It 2 Me."